Policies and Procedures

 Item 3: Minutes

-Minutes shall be taken at Executive Committee meetings and shall be mailed to each Director within 7 calendar days.
+Minutes shall be taken at Executive Committee meetings and shall be distributed to each Director within 7 calendar days.